laniakita/rehype-fn-citation-spacer/README.md

 ## Install

-> **Warning: the below isn't valid ...
-YET!
-Once it's uploaded to npm, this disclaimer will be removed.**

 This is a [ESM only](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) module, with support for Node.js 22+/Bun 1.1.43+.

 You can install `rehype-citation-spacer` with `bun` like so: